Achilles1012/Design-and-Implementation-of-Facial-Expression-Recognition-System/README.md

 # Design and Implementation of Facial Expression Recognition System
 #### Under Supervision of Dr. Ningthoujam Johny Singh, Assistant Professor, NIT Meghalaya.
-This project a is made under the **Summer Internship Program at NIT Meghalaya.**
+This project is made under the **Summer Internship Program at NIT Meghalaya.**